-This simple and healthy marinade turns out a very tender meat: Teriyaki Pork Tenderloin
+This Teriyaki Pork Tenderloin recipe uses a simple and healthy marinade to turn out a very tender and flavorful meat.

 Teriyaki Pork Tenderloin

 - 1/4 cup low sodium soy sauce

 - 2 tablespoons rice vinegar